syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 Before starting, ensure the following are set up:

-1. .NET 7 SDK or later is installed.
+1. .NET 7 SDK (https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
 2. A .NET MAUI development environment is ready with either Visual Studio 2022 (v17.3 or later) or VS Code.
-If using VS Code, make sure the .NET MAUI workload is installed and configured as per the instructions provided.
+If using VS Code, make sure the .NET MAUI workload is installed and configured as per the instructions provided here.

 ## Step 1: Create a New MAUI Project